Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

 Each part of the brain releases different chemicals depending on certain triggers.

-The middle brain, for example, will release endorphins if a person sees something beautiful.
+The middle brain, for example, releases endorphins when a person sees something beautiful.

 If someone is worried, the instinctual, reptilian brain may kick in the fight-or-flight response.